thosgood/this-weeks-finds/markdown/101-151/week147.md

 >
 > π~n+1~(X) = π~n~(LX)
 >
-> so if X is connected and tame we\'ll have
+> so if X is connected and tame we'll have
 >
 > \|LX\| = 1/\|X\|
 >